AveroLLC/reporting-api-exercise/README.md

      Employee Gross Sales = $20

-## Exercise Requirements:
-- Extract all data from the POS API.
-[POS API Documentation](#pos-api-documentation)
-    - The api endpoints are documented below.
-    - There are a fixed number of businesses with a fixed number of menu items, employees, labor entries, checks and ordered items.
-    - You will need to persist this data in a database or persistence layer of your choice.

-- Develop a model for reporting and aggregation.
-    - The [report types](#report-types) that you will need to calculate are provided above along with the corresponding formula for calculating it.
-[Report Types](#report-types)
-    - API consumers will use your Reporting API to build their reporting dashboard.

-- Develop the http Reporting API which is documented below.
-[Reporting API Documentation](#reporting-data-api-documentation)
-    - Some Assertions
-        - Each business has a ```hours``` property and is open every day.
-All checks and labor will be within these business hours.
-        - Each check is associated with one and only one business and employee.
-        - Each check is closed and has a ```closed_at``` property indicating the time it was closed.
-        - Each check is closed in the same hour it was open. ie. 2:00pm - 2:59pm
-        - Each check may have any number of ordered items associated with it.
-        - Each ordered item has a set boolean property ```voided``` indicating if the check is voided.
-        - Each ordered item has a ```created_at``` date. created_at is to be used when calculating reports.

-Given start and end dates, a business id, a report type, and a time interval, you will need to calculate the report for the report type over this date range and aggregated by the time interval.

 ## Expectations:
 - You may use any language, library, database, and framework that you wish.
 Ultimately, you should choose whatever tools will best enable you to deliver a quality product.